 “Don’t misunderstand this situation,” Leona said.
 “I am allowing you to live because you are too important to die.
 If I stay any longer, you will try to attack me, and I will be forced to kill you in retaliation.
 We can’t have that.”
 She smiled.
 “Besides, I have duties that I’ve been taken away from.”
 She tightened her grip around Conta.
 “Do you understand?”

-Understanding.
-That was the one thing Maria lacked, wasn’t it?
+Understanding, Maria thought.
+That was the one thing that everyone said she lacked, wasn’t it?
 Yes.
 Not even Maria the Golden Beast had achieved it yet.
 She didn’t fully understand what Leona was saying but what she did understand was that Leona had a lot of pride.
 So much pride that she would not let Conta go unless Maria said—

 “Yes, I understand.”